And1x/bln-guides/README.md

 # bln--h
-  bln guides is my first real fullstack project to learn and improve my skills in Web development with a focus on Go and Bitcoin/Lightning.
+  bln guides is my first real fullstack project to learn and improve my skills in Web development with focus on Go, PostgreSQL and Bitcoin/Lightning.
 So if you encounter any bugs or have any suggestions for improvement, I would be happy to hear from you.

 ## About 'bln guides':
 - Write Guides, preferably about Bitcoin or Ligthning and get bitcoin(sats) in form of upvotes.
 Use Markdown to format your guides.